CSCfi/csc-user-guide/docs/data/sensitive-data/accessing-sd-services.md

  4. All project members need to add service access to Allas (to use SD Connect) and SD Desktop.

- 5. All project members need to activate thier account's additional security verification (or Multi-factor Authentication) by scanning the QR code with an application (e.g. Google Authenticator).
+ 5. All project members need to activate their account's additional security verification (or Multi-factor Authentication) by scanning the QR code with an application (e.g. Google Authenticator).

  6. Apply for billing units or disk quota.